 This is a vegetable chili which means it’s great for a meatless Monday meal.
 It also guarantees to make all your veggie friends happy.
 It’s also going to leave you happy because it’s so darn full of vegetables.
 I eat meat, but sometimes I need a break.
 Chili is typically associated with meat, but honestly in this vegetable chili you won’t even miss the meat.
 This chili is vegetable packed!
 You’ll get tackled by carrots, corn and beans!
 You’ve been carrot sacked!

-So when you’re ready to win the hearts of your family and friends during the next sports game party or during a snowstorm, make this Vegetable Packed Slow Cooker Chili with french fries!
-Go Team Snowstorm!
-Go You!
+So when you’re ready to win the hearts of your family and friends during the next sports game party or during a snowstorm, make this Vegetable Packed Slow Cooker Chili!

 Carrot Souffle Cake recipe made 2 pounds of carrots and made sweet with butter, brown sugar and more.
 It’s delicious healthy alternative to carrot cake!

 I invite every single one of you over my house to try a piece of this Carrot Souffle.
 I want you all to be believers that boiled and mashed carrots can make one heck of a great tasting dessert.
 This Souffle is made out of magic… and a ton of carrots!

 Last week we picked pounds and pounds of carrots in the garden.
 We usually use them in pasta dishes or some breakfast bread, but I really wanted to use them for dessert.
 There’s the go to carrot cake but I really wanted a dish that would let the carrots shine.
 This Carrot Souffle totally does that.